-To change the key pair, create an AMI of the existing instance, and then launch a new instance.
+When you use EC2Config or EC2Launch to reset a lost password, you must use its key pair to retrieve the administrator password.
+If you've lost the key pair, you can create an AMI of the existing instance, and then launch a new instance.
 You can then select a new key pair by following the instance launch wizard.
 Follow these steps:

 - Create a new key pair and save the private key file.
 You can create a key pair using the console, AWS Command Line Interface (AWS CLI), or AWS Tools for Windows PowerShell.
-For more information, see Creating a Key Pair Using Amazon EC2.
+For more information, see Create a key pair using Amazon EC2.

 Note: To give the new key pair the same name as the lost key pair, you must first delete the lost key pair.